5 Startups that Failed in 2022 | Unboxing Startups

 One of the critical reasons for Atlas’s failure was the availability of new cheaper parts exporters from Bangladesh and Sri Lanka.

-These affordable parts collapsed Atlas’s share in their biggest market – India, allowing smaller players to manufacture cost-effective bicycles.
+These affordable parts collapsed Atlas’s share in its biggest market – India, allowing smaller players to manufacture cost-effective bicycles.

 Bangladesh and Srilanka had started protesting against the policies that imposed heavy import duties on the parts from India.
 Therefore, the company could not export cycles in two countries and suffered severe losses.